How do I access the Annual Certification of Entity Tax Status application?

 Why is the Annual Certification as of January 1?

-In Massachusetts, property taxes are assessed as of the January 1 prior to the fiscal year that begins the following July 1.
+In Massachusetts, property taxes are assessed as of January 1 prior to the fiscal year that begins the following July 1.

 What is the deadline for filing the Annual Certification of Entity Tax Status?